Osorno, Chile: New Osorno

-On 22 November 1792, Tomás de Figueroa who headed a military expedition from Valdivia took possession of the ruins.
+On 22 November 1792, Tomás de Figueroa, who headed a military expedition from Valdivia took possession of the ruins.
 The Parliament of Las Canoas held in 1793 established anew peace between Spanish and Mapuche-Huilliche.
-The treaty allowed for Spanish control of a strip of land between Rahue (the known as Río de Las Canoas) and Damas rivers, which including the area of Osorno.
+The treaty allowed for Spanish control of a strip of land between the Rahue (Río de Las Canoas) and Damas Rivers, which included the area of Osorno.
 Local chiefs Catrihuala, Iñil and Caniu from around Osorno, and other from farther away, participated in the meeting.

 Under the orders of Ambrosio O'Higgins, Osorno was again rebuilt by Juan Mackenna, and declared officially re-populated in 1796.
 O'Higgins, in turn, was awarded the title of Marquess of Osorno.
 The new settlers of Osorno soon begun to purchase land from the local indigenous families of Catrihuala, Caniu and Colin.
 These purchases were permitted by local governor Juan Mackenna, who did however claim to have prevented local Huilliche sell lands they needed for subsistence.
 According Mackenna local caciques sold land to purchase liquour.

 Osorno owes its legacy to fairly recent Chilean settlement, when the government subdued the region's indigenous Mapuche peoples in the mid-19th century and opened the land to Chilean and European immigration soon to follow.
 A large percentage of locals in Osorno are descendants of Spanish (the livestock grazing industry owes its foundation to the Basques) and other European immigrants.